gitlabhq/gitlabhq/doc/release/monthly.md

 ### **7. Tweet**

-Tweet about the RC release.
-Make sure to explain what a RC is.
+Tweet about the RC release:

+> GitLab x.x.x.rc1 is out.
+This is a release candidate intended for testing only.
+Please let us know if you find regressions.

 ### **8. Update Cloud**